andromeda-voyager/andromeda-css/README.md

 ## Features

-* Removes extra empty lines
+* Removes unnecessary empty lines
-* Removes unnecessary white space
+* Removes unnecessary whitespace
-* Indents items to match declaration block depth
+* Adjusts indents to match declaration block depth
 * Inserts lines between declaration blocks (if there is not one already)